 - Coverage gap (aka "the doughnut hole"): Once your drug costs exceed the initial coverage limit above, you're in the doughnut hole.
 Your plan then pays nothing, unless it provides some coverage in the gap.
-In 2014, you get an approximately 52.5 percent discount on brand-name drugs in the gap from the manufacturers and a 28 percent discount on generic drugs from the government.
-(These discounts were established under the new health care law, which will also gradually reduce your costs every year until by 2020 you'll pay no more than 25 percent of the price of any drug in the gap.)
+However, in 2015, you get discounts of 55 percent on brand-name drugs and a 28 percent discount on generic drugs in the gap, so what you pay is 45 percent (brands) or 35 percent (generics) of the cost.
+(These discounts were established under the 2010 Affordable Care Act ("Obamacare"), which will also gradually reduce your costs every year until by 2020 you'll pay no more than 25 percent of the price of any drug in the gap.)

-- Catastrophic coverage: If the full cost of your drugs in the gap, plus what you've paid out on deductibles and copays before hitting the gap, reach a certain limit ($4,550 in 2014), coverage resumes.
+- Catastrophic coverage: If what you’ve paid out of pocket for drugs since the beginning of the calendar year (copays, deductibles, and also the value of 50 percent of your brand-name drugs that were discounted in the gap) reach a certain limit ($4,700 in 2015), coverage resumes.
 You then pay no more than 5 percent of the cost of any drug until the end of the year.

 This cycle of phases — deductible, initial coverage, doughnut hole and catastrophic coverage — repeats itself every calendar year.
 So if you are in the doughnut hole at the end of December, full coverage begins again Jan.
 1 or, if your plan has an annual deductible, as soon as you've met it.
 If your drug costs are not high, you may not reach the doughnut hole at all.